-A 2.5 hour class once a week for 8 weeks, plus one full retreat day (28 hours total class time)
+A 3-hour class (including tea/meal break), once a week for 8 weeks plus one full retreat day (approximately 30 hours total class time)

-Mindfulness meditation training (in stillness and movement), including daily practice at home of about 40-45 minutes using CDs & a Course book as a guide.
+Mindfulness meditation training (in stillness and movement), including daily practice at home of 30-45 minutes using guided recordings from an App or CDs & a Coursebook as a guide.

 Exploring patterns of thinking, feeling, body sensations, and behaviour